Nadfee/D3D11_FreeTime_Project/README.md

 # d3d11_experimental
 Playing around

-My main purpose with this project is to play around with DX11, DirectX Tool Kit and get more experience with abstractions.
+My main purpose with this project is to play around with DX11, DirectX Tool Kit and just try out some ideas (good or bad) that I have in my mind.
-Trying out ways to manage the order and placement of various resources.

 Controls: